bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 Like with many things in life, consistency is the key.
 Try to do something related to your studies every day.
 If you have a free minute, read an article or a few pages from a book, or quiz yourself on the topics.

-Of course, you should also have regular dedicated study sessions, but those short tune-ins will go a long way towards helping your brain absorb the material.
+Of course, you should also have regular dedicated study sessions, but those short tune-ins will go a long way toward helping your brain absorb the material.

 To measure progress, let’s use some intermediary goals to measure against.
 Before you start a week or a study session, ask yourself questions like: